Build This Now

 Context Engineering

-Context engineering is the discipline of deciding what Claude sees, when it sees it, and what gets left out.
+Context engineering decides what Claude Code sees, when it sees it, and what stays out.
+Staged information flow, deferred loading, and cleanly bounded contexts.

 Problem: Claude Code keeps flipping between brilliant and frustrating.
 One session nails the task.
 The next wanders off on the same request.
 You cannot predict which version you get.